dipanjank/docker-keras/Readme.md

 As a bonus, you now know which GPU laptop I'm using ;)

 Next, pull an existing NVIDIA cuda containers and execute the same command.
-You should see the same result.
 This verifies that docker-nvidia is working correctly.

 ```bash